1970 Cleveland Browns season: Paul Warfield trade to Dolphins

 Realizing quarterback Bill Nelsen's aching knees were on borrowed time, the Browns had made a blockbuster trade with the Miami Dolphins on the eve of the 1970 NFL Draft to get the rights to select the man they felt would be their passer of the future, Mike Phipps.
 But it came at a steep price, for they had to give up Pro Football Hall of Fame wide receiver Paul Warfield in the process.
-That loss, coupled with Nelsen's physical condition and the unfamiliarity with the personnel on the former AFL clubs they were playing for the first time, took the starch out of what had been a good offense going all the way back to 1963.
+That loss, coupled with Nelsen's physical condition and the unfamiliarity with the personnel on the former AFL clubs they were playing for the first time, took the starch out of what had been a good offense going back to 1963.
 The result was the Browns scored 65 less points than they had the year before, and 108 less than two seasons before.

 Along with that, the defense, though it gave up 35 fewer points than it had in 1969, just could not make up the difference, led to the Browns finishing 7–7, only the second non-winning mark in club history.
 In spite of that, the season started well for the Browns, as they opened 3–1 and then were 4–2.